Defence lawyer moves to drop out of Chevron fraud suit

 Randy Mastro, a lawyer for Chevron, said Keker's move did not surprise him.

-"No reputable person, organization, or government would want to be associated with this scheme," he said in a statement.
+"No reputable person, organisation, or government would want to be associated with this scheme," he said in a statement.

 Judge Kaplan was unavailable for comment on Friday.